Exclusive: Wells Fargo CEO ruffles feathers with comments about diverse talent

 One of the Wells Fargo employees said there simply was no lack of talent: “I can get them 10 to 15 resumes today.”

-Reporting by Imani Moise, Jessica DiNapoli and Ross Kerber; Editing by Lauren Tara LaCapra, Paritosh Bansal and David Gregorio
+Reporting by Imani Moise, Jessica DiNapoli and Ross Kerber; Editing by Lauren Tara LaCapra, Paritosh Bansal, David Gregorio and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.